There are 4 main measures taken to keep the data safe and reduce vulnerability to DDOS attacks.

 Access to the pods

 Local access to the pods is completely shut down to prevent access, except from the cloud.
 SSH, Telnet, HTTP/S and other entry ports are disabled for all shipped products.
 This prevents hackers from trying to gain access to the device and exploit it for attacks.
-The botnet DDOS that made headlines recently was mainly due to IoT vendors not locking down local access.
+Botnet DDOS is mainly due to IoT vendors not locking down local access to the device.
 Access to the device was gained through a local login with a known default password.

 Data sent from the pod to the cloud is encrypted via TLS.
 Each pod has a unique TLS connection with the cloud to prevent access in route.